DBS and Occupational Health Check Guidance

 How to complete your DBS Application

-A link to complete your DBS will be sent to your inbox according to the email address registered on the course application to the University.
+An email link to complete your DBS application will be sent to your inbox according to the email address registered on the course application to the University.

-Please open the email and follow the instructions carefully to activate your DBS account with First Advantage/Know Your People.
-This is NOT your DBS completed.
+Please open the email and follow the instructions carefully to activate your DBS account with First Advantage/Know Your people.

 Log into Know Your People to complete your application.